-- Please take a coat (labelled) because we will spend time outside everyday and need to be prepared for all weather. - Dinner money (in an envelope with a note on the outside of the envelope) or a lunch box (again labelled with your child's name). - PE days trainers, shorts - Navy School Bag with an A4 plastic folder inside.
-A reinforced plastic tuft bag should last all year.
-This ensures all books are kept dry and secure.
+- Please take a coat (labelled) because we will spend time outside everyday and need to be prepared for all weather. - Dinner money (in an envelope with a name clearly marked on the outside of the envelope) or a lunch box (again labelled with your child's name). - PE days trainers, shorts. - No School Bag rather children bring an A4 plastic folder, with a handle.
+The size can be hard to source so available to purchase from school @ £5. - Lunch Bag with a strap this allows children to have hands free to carry their folder.